2004 Italian Open (tennis)

 The 2004 Italian Open (also as 2004 Rome Masters or sponsored title 2004 Telecom Italia Masters) was a tennis tournament played on outdoor clay courts.
 It was the 61st edition of the Italian Open and was part of the Masters Series of the 2004 ATP Tour and of Tier I of the 2004 WTA Tour.
 Both the men's and women's events took place at the Foro Italico in Rome in Italy.
-The men's tournament was played from May 3 through May 9, 2004 while the women's tournament was played from May 10 through May 16, 2004.
+The men's tournament was played from 3 May through 9 May 2004 while the women's tournament was played from 10 May through 16 May 2004.